 A community-wide event that celebrates the life and work of Dr. Rev. Martin Luther King Jr. The service includes song, celebration, guest speakers, and the words of King.

 Weekly Roman Catholic Mass

-Every Sunday at 430pm is a weekly Mass for Catholic students, faculty, and staff.
-The service is led by a local priest and coordinator by the Spiritual Life Center’s Catholic Chaplain.
+Every Sunday at 4:30 p.m. is a weekly Mass for Catholic students, faculty, and staff.
+The service is led by a local priest and coordinated by the Spiritual Life Center’s Director of Catholic Campus Ministry.

 Quaker Meeting Weekly Service

 The traditional Quaker Meeting, an unprogrammed worship service of silence, is held on Sundays at 10:30am in the Spiritual Life Center.